alexcho0608/ShareAThought/ShareAThought/Documentation.md

-# Web Formus Site - Discussion Forum
+# Web Forms Site - Discussion Forum

 Our team is "The Olmecs" and it consists of the fllowing people: